SkidList/SkidList/README.md

  - Clown Reason: Pasted directly from everything else, and had the balls to rat it too.

-> **Redstoneprojrjr**
+> **Redstoneprojrjr(Shun)
- - "Developed": Hydrip
+ - "Developed": Hydrip, Invasion/Velo
  - Clown Reason: Cant code java, Did almost nothing for the client.
 Plexter C and Tab2 carried.
+Also is known for acting like a sped kid from time to time

 > **Tryhardyoda (Edwin Townsley)**